null-machine/limbus-company-roll-analyzer/index.md

 \+ No ammo or charge limitations
 \+ Fares consistently and reliably with her great numbers
 \+ Debuffs from kit effects provide easily capitalizable tempo
+\+ Sanity restoration is a nice quality of life boost but generally unimpactful

 \- Extremely similar to Chef Ryoshu, who trades debuffs for better numbers